terrafying/arktrio/README.md

 ### Coordinate Properties

-The coordinate system for ArkTwin Edge can be configured under the path `arktwin.edge.dynamic.coordinate`.
-According to this configuration, agent-based software can send and receive transform data to and from ArkTwin Edge.
+The coordinate system for Arktrio Edge can be configured under the path `arktwin.edge.dynamic.coordinate`.
+According to this configuration, agent-based software can send and receive transform data to and from Arktrio Edge.

 | Configuration Path | Type | Default | Description |
 | --- | --- | --- | --- |